tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 16+:_ Activate this wand immediately after rolling damage for a daily spell that hit.
 That spell never happened and is not expended.
 Gain a free action to cast an at-will spell instead.
 Everyone on the battlefield is somewhat alarmed by the fact that the blazing ball of fire suddenly vanished, but that’s wizards for you.

 **Quirk:** Prone to sudden bursts of rage over trivial problems.

 ---

+#### Dowsing, Wand of

+In addition to providing the usual bonus to arcane spells and damage, this wand of rowan-wood can also point on command towards the nearest concentration of elemental power (bodies of water, volcanoes, druidic circles – the raw, wild magic of the natural world).
+The wand does not reveal what sort of elemental power it’s pointing towards, only the rough strength and distance.

+**Quirk:** Wild and lurid dreams.

+---